Tutorials

 Hussam Amrouch – Technical University of Munich, Germany

-Hussam Amrouch is Professor heading the Chair of AI Processor Design at the Technical University of Munich.
+Hussam Amrouch is a Professor heading the Chair of AI Processor Design at the Technical University of Munich.
 He is the Founding Director of the Munich Advanced-Technology Center for AI Chips (MACHT-AI).
 He is the head of the Semiconductor Test and Reliability at the University of Stuttgart, Germany.
 He is the Academic Director of TU Munich Venture Lab for Semiconductor.
 He is the head of the Brain-inspired Computing at the Munich Institute of Robotics.
-He received his Ph.D. degree with the highest distinction from KIT, Germany in 2015.
-He has over 330 publications including over 135 journal articles.
-His multidisciplinary research covers semiconductor device physics, chip design, computer architecture.
+He received his Ph.D. degree with the highest distinction from KIT, Germany, in 2015.
+He has over 330 publications, including over 135 journal articles.
+His multidisciplinary research covers semiconductor device physics, chip design, and computer architecture.
 His research interest is design for reliability, AI acceleration, emerging technologies, in-memory computing, and cryogenic circuits for quantum computing.
-His research in AI chips and reliability have been funded by DFG, Bavarian ministry of economy, Bavarian ministry of science, Federal ministry of Science, Advantest, Infineon, and the U.S. Office of Naval Research.
+His research in AI chips and reliability has been funded by DFG, Bavarian Ministry of Economy, Bavarian Ministry of Science, Federal Ministry of Science, Advantest, Infineon, and the U.S. Office of Naval Research.

 Tutorial II – Reliability of Silicon-based Transistors processed at low temperatures